JudiniLabs/code-gpt-docs/docs/tutorial-features/code_explanation.md

 The CodeGPT Code Explanation feature empowers you to gain deeper insights into your codebase.
 By selecting specific code segments, you can request CodeGPT to provide detailed explanations and clarifications.

 ## How to Use:
-- Select the code
+- Select the Code: Highlight the code snippet
-- Right click and select **CodeGPT: Code Explanation**
+- Right-click on the selected code then select **CodeGPT: Code Explanation**

 ## Example
 Select the code, right click then select `CodeGPT: Code Explanation`